ankitatiwari847/netflix-gpt/README.md

 Contributing

 **Tech Stack**\
-Netflix-GPT is built using the following technologies:
+GPTflix is built using the following technologies:

 React\
 Firebase\